Recommended

 Austin on a budget in 2026.
 Under $50/day with free swimming, $3 tacos, live music, bat bridge, and local budget hacks.

 Austin on a budget in 2026 is almost too easy.
+(Heading further afield?
+See our roundup of the 25 best places to visit in the USA for sister budget destinations.)
 The city's best features are free: Barton Springs Pool is $5, the Greenbelt swimming holes are free, live music venues rarely charge cover, and breakfast tacos cost $3.
 The challenge is not finding cheap things to do — it is choosing between them.

 Last updated April 2026.